 London, England

-Although pricier, Belgravia, Kensington, and Knightsbridge are also great places to stay during your first time in London.
+Although pricier, Belgravia, Kensington, and Knightsbridge are also great places to stay during a visit to London.
 All three are near some of London’s most famous landmarks, including Buckingham Palace, Big Ben, and Westminster Abbey.

 Holy Island, Northumberland

-Transport yourself to this magical island, which is even more breathtaking in person – the photos just don’t do it justice.
+The magical Holy Island in Northumberland is even more breathtaking in person – photos just don’t do it justice!

-This gorgeous little island is home to Lindisfarne Castle, which is so pretty that you’ll likely wonder whether it’s even real.
-Built in the mid-1500s and renovated by founder of Country Life Magazine, Edward Hudson, in the 20th century, the castle is now owned by the National Trust.
+This little island is home to the pretty Lindisfarne Castle.
+Built in the mid-1500s and renovated in the 20th century by founder of Country Life Magazine, Edward Hudson, the castle is now owned by the National Trust.

 Manchester city

-If you want to experience a vibrant city outside of London, you could head to Manchester – where the city’s trendy vibes will completely lure you in.
+If you want to experience a vibrant northern city, you could head to Manchester – where the city’s trendy vibes will completely lure you in.

 Cirencester lies on the River Churn and is the largest town in the Cotswolds.
-It’s the place to go if you love a good market and can be easily reached by car or train.
+It’s the place to go if you love wandering around eclectic markets and can be easily reached by car or train.
 This historic Roman market town is also just minutes away from lush countryside if you’re in the mood for peace and solitude.

-Whether you want to shop til you drop or go on long meandering walks in nature, you’ll soon wonder where the time went, as there’s so much to see and explore…
+Whether you want to shop til you drop or go on long, meandering walks in nature, you’ll soon wonder where the time has gone as there’s so much to see and explore here.

 Castle Howard, York